canva-sdks/canva-apps-sdk-starter-kit/examples/authentication/README.md

 Before using this example, you'll need to [configure you provider details](https://www.canva.dev/docs/apps/authenticating-users/oauth/#prerequisite-configure-developer-portal) in the developer portal.

-Once this is done, simply run the example from the root of `canva-api-starter-kit` with:
+Once this is done, simply run the example from the root of `canva-apps-sdk-starter-kit` with:

 ```sh
 npm start authentication